Styes Eye: Symptoms and Treatments

 Causes of Stye

-Understanding the causes of a stye can help in its prevention.
+Understanding the causes of eye stye can help prevent it.
 The primary causes include:

 Bacterial Infection

-Most styes are caused by the bacterium Staphylococcus aureus.
-This bacterium is commonly found on the skin and in the nose, and can infect the oil glands in the eyelid when introduced through rubbing or touching the eyes.
+The bacterium Staphylococcus aureus causes most styes.
+This bacterium is commonly found on the skin and in the nose and can infect the oil glands in the eyelid when introduced through rubbing or touching the eyes.

 Blocked Oil Glands

-The oil glands in the eyelid can become blocked, leading to the accumulation of oil and subsequent infection.
-Poor eyelid hygiene and excessive use of makeup can contribute to this blockage.
+The oil glands in the eyelid can become blocked, accumulating oil and causing a subsequent infection.
+Poor eyelid hygiene and excessive makeup use can contribute to this blockage.

 Hormonal Changes